 - The Post-Crisis/Year One League (Mark Waid): Like most things in the DCU, this was retconned after Crisis on Infinite Earths.
 In this version of the team's history, Superman, Batman and Wonder Woman were no longer founding members of the League, but Black Canary II was.
 (Though it turned out that Superman and Batman later joined anyway, leaving Wonder Woman as the only true missing link.)
-Following the events of Infinite Crisis, Superman, Batman, and Wonder Woman were restored as founding members; it's not entirely clear whether Black Canary remains as an eighth founder, or joined later as she did in the original continuity.
+Following the events of Infinite Crisis, Superman, Batman, and Wonder Woman were restored as founding members; it's not entirely clear whether Black Canary remains as an eighth founder, or joined later as she did in the original continuity, though if that's the case she was apparently the very first recruit.

 - The Satellite-Era League (Dennis O'Neil, Mike Friedrich, Len Wein, Gerry Conway, Steve Englehart): Basically everyone mentioned above plus Elongated Man, Hawkgirl I, Firestorm I (Ronnie Raymond/Martin Stein), Red Tornado II, and Zatanna.
 Also Elongated Man's wife, Sue Dibny, sort of.
 The Martian Manhunter was absent for most of this era when it was originally printed, but seems to have been retconned back in.
 Also had stretches where Green Arrow and/or Batman had quit the team, but overall, the lineup was quite stable by today's standards.
 There were several honorary members of whom only one - the Phantom Stranger - actively participated in their cases on a semi-regular basis.
 The name comes from their orbiting base, the JL Satellite, where they relocated to after their original base's location was revealed to the Joker.

 - Justice League Detroit (Gerry Conway): Four established JLAers (Aquaman, Martian Manhunter, Elongated Man, and Zatanna), one previously-obscure character (Vixen), and three complete newcomers (Vibe, Gypsy, and Steel II - a Legacy Character of Commander Steel, not to be confused with John Henry Irons).
 As the name implies, this version was based in Detroit.
 Later on, Aquaman quit and Batman rejoined.
 Has its fans, but widely considered a Dork Age.